inyoka/musical-circles-js/readme.md

 #### Howler.js
 ```
 1. Click the link above, download & extract.
-2. Copy the folder named 'A' containing sound files into your project
+2. Copy the folder named 'A' into your project.
 (or select another folder and edit the code accordingly).
+3) Rename the folder 'A' to 'sounds'.
 ```

 ## Acknowledgments